teorth/equational_theories/commentary/Equation16.md

 This law together with the left self-distributive [law 56085](https://teorth.github.io/equational_theories/implications/?56085) characterizes involutory racks.
 If in addition, the [idempotence law 3](https://teorth.github.io/equational_theories/implications/?3) holds, the magma is a kei, namely an involutory quandle.

+- Law 16 and commutativity ⇔ totally-symmetric quasigroup [law 492](https://teorth.github.io/equational_theories/implications/?492).
+- Law 16 and existence of a right unit ⇔ [law 508](https://teorth.github.io/equational_theories/implications/?508).
+- Among groups, law 16 is equivalent to stating that the group is abelian of exponent 2.

 On a set with n elements, the number of binary operations satisfying this law is the n-th power of the number of involutions given by [OEIS sequence A000085](https://oeis.org/A000085).